How to Install Git on Fedora

 Create Your First Repository

-To start tracking a project, first create a directory:
+To start tracking a project, first create a directory for your project:

 git init